ingowald/cuBQL/CONTRIBUTING.md

 3. Once the code changes are staged on the fork and ready for review, a [Pull Request](https://help.github.com/en/articles/about-pull-requests) (PR) can be [requested](https://help.github.com/en/articles/creating-a-pull-request) to merge the changes from a branch of the fork into a selected branch of upstream.
   * Exercise caution when selecting the source and target branches for the PR.
-    Note that versioned releases of TensorRT OSS are posted to `release/` branches of the upstream repo.
+    Note that versioned releases of nvCUBQL OSS are posted to `release/` branches of the upstream repo.
   * Creation of a PR creation kicks off the code review process.
-  * Atleast one TensorRT engineer will be assigned for the review.
+  * Atleast one nvCUBQL engineer will be assigned for the review.
   * While under review, mark your PRs as work-in-progress by prefixing the PR title with [WIP].

-4. Since there is no CI/CD process in place yet, the PR will be accepted and the corresponding issue closed only after adequate testing has been completed, manually, by the developer and/or TensorRT engineer reviewing the code.
+4. Since there is no CI/CD process in place yet, the PR will be accepted and the corresponding issue closed only after adequate testing has been completed, manually, by the developer and/or nvCUBQL engineer reviewing the code.

 #### Signing Your Work